OmarATARI/EasyScan/README.md

 **A food scanner made by Omar REGUADI and Omar ATARI**

-4 screens are available : HomeScreen, CameraScreen, ProductScreen and HistoryScreen
+5 screens are available : HomeScreen, CameraScreen, ProductScreen, FavoriteScreen and HistoryScreen

 Packages:
 - React Navigation v5